-Dr. Bryant-Lukosius is an Associate Professor in the School of Nursing and an affiliate member of the Department of Oncology within the Faculty of Health Sciences at McMaster University.
-She is a proud Registered Nurse with 38 years of experience in practice (oncology and critical care), education, and research.
+Dr. Bryant-Lukosius is a Professor in the School of Nursing and Associate Member of the Department of Oncology within the Faculty of Health Sciences at McMaster University.
+In addition, she is an Adjunct Professor in the School of Nursing at Hong Kong Polytechnic University and a Fellow of the Hong Kong Academy of Nursing.
+She is a proud Registered Nurse with 40 years of experience in practice (oncology and critical care), education, and research.
 She has maintained certification in oncology from the Canadian Nurses Association since 1998.
-In the School of Nursing, Dr. Bryant-Lukosius is the inaugural chair of the Alba DiCenso Professorship in Advanced Practice Nursing.
-She is also Chair of the Curriculum Committee for the Graduate Nursing Program and the founding co-Director for The Canadian Centre for Advanced Practice Nursing Research (CCAPNR).
+In the School of Nursing, Dr. Bryant-Lukosius is the inaugural holder of the Alba DiCenso Chair in Advanced Practice Nursing.
+She is also Chair of the Curriculum Committee for the Graduate Nursing Program and the founding co-Director for the Canadian Centre for Advanced Practice Nursing Research (CCAPNR), established in 2011.
 In addition to her faculty role, Dr. Bryant-Lukosius holds a cross appointment with the Juravinski Hospital and Cancer Centre as a Clinician Scientist and Director of the Canadian Centre of Excellence in Oncology Advanced Practice Nursing (OAPN) – providing a unique a program of research, education, mentorship, and knowledge translation activities to support the development of generalist, specialized, and advanced nursing roles in cancer control.
 Dr. Bryant-Lukosius is also a Scientist in the Escarpment Cancer Research Institute, which is a joint venture between McMaster University and Hamilton Health Sciences.

 2016 - Clinical Lectureship Award, Patient Activation and Self-Management Support As Essential Elements of Person-Centred Cancer Care: Implications for Nursing Practice, Canadian Association of Nurses in Oncology.